 Matt Stocks, host of the Life in the Stocks podcast, and former presenter at Kerrang!
 Radio and Scuzz TV, and writer for Metal Hammer and Classic Rock, is releasing his first book, Life in the Stocks: Veracious Conversations with Musicians & Creatives in September of 2020 with Rare Bird.
-The book will also feature an introduction by Jesse Malin, and artwork by Max Rathbone.
+The book will also feature an introduction by Jesse Malin.

-Inspired by the iTunes chart-topping podcast, the Life in the Stocks book will feature interviews with alternative, punk, rock ‘n’ roll musicians, comedians, actors, and filmmakers such as B-Real (Cypress Hill), Buzz Osbourne (Melvins), Doug Stanhope (comedian), Kevin Kerslake (filmmaker), Laura Jane Grace (Against Me!), Steven Van Zandt (Bruce Springsteen/The Sopranos), Tom Green (Road Trip/Freddy Got Fingered), Tom Morello (Rage Against The Machine), and many, many, more.
+Inspired by the iTunes chart-topping podcast, the Life in the Stocks book will feature interviews with alternative, punk, rock ‘n’ roll musicians, comedians, actors, and filmmakers such as Andrew W.K.
+(Solo Artist), B-Real (Cypress Hill), CJ Ramone (Ramones), Clem Burke (Blondie), Doug Stanhope (comedian), Frank Iero (My Chemical Romance), Laura Jane Grace (Against Me!), Nick Oliveri (Queens of the Stone Age/Kyuss), Robb Flynn (Machine Head), Steven Van Zandt (Bruce Springsteen/The Sopranos), Tom Green (comedian) and many, many more.